The following are some of the most commonly asked questions asked about financial aid and the answers to those questions.

 To be eligible you must:

 No, you can fill out the FAFSA before you apply to a college.
 However, many schools require that you be admitted to their institution before they will tell you how much financial aid you may receive at that school.
 In order for your FAFSA information to be received by the schools you are interested in, you will have to list them on your FAFSA.
-If you did not designate a school on your FAFSA but would like them to receive your information, contact the school.
+If you did not designate a school on your FAFSA but would like them to receive your information, you can make corrections to a processed FAFSA application at http://www.fafsa.ed.gov.
+This is the quickest way to add a school.
+You can also contact the school.
 They will request your Data Release Number (DRN), a four digit number located in the upper right-hand corner of the front page of your Student Aid Report.
 This allows the school to request your FAFSA information be sent to them.

 Students are classified as dependent or independent because federal student aid programs are based on the concept that students, and their parents or spouse, have the primary responsibility for paying for their post secondary education.
 You are independent if you can answer “Yes” to at least one of the following: